muhammedkayag/TryHackMe-MrRobot-WriteUp/mrrobot.md

-Hello friend, welcome to my MrRobot WriteUp!
+Hello friend, welcome to my Mr.Robot WriteUp!
 Mr.Robot is one of the best shows i have ever watched.
 In this writeup i am gonna show you how did i solve this ctf.
 So first we start with the enumeration with rustscan and nmap: